Burnley Bus Company

-The Burnley Bus Company operates both local and regional bus services in Greater Manchester and Lancashire, England.
+The Burnley Bus Company operates both local and regional bus services in Greater Manchester, West Yorkshire, North Yorkshire and Lancashire, England.
 It is a subsidiary of Transdev Blazefield, which operates bus services across Greater Manchester, Lancashire, North Yorkshire and West Yorkshire.

 History

-In August 1924, the Burnley Corporation Transport operated their first bus service between Rawtenstall and Burnley Summit.
+In August 1924, Burnley Corporation Transport operated their first bus service between Rawtenstall and Burnley Summit.
 The Burnley, Colne & Nelson Joint Transport Committee was established in April 1933, merging the three municipal tramway and bus operations of the respective towns.
 The tramway network was progressively abandoned, with the last line closing in May 1935.

 Following local government reorganisation in April 1974, the boroughs of Colne and Nelson were amalgamated to form the present-day Borough of Pendle.
 Subsequently, the transport operation became known as the Burnley & Pendle Joint Transport Committee.

-In 1986, as part of the deregulation of bus services and to comply with the Transport Act 1985, the company's assets were transferred to a new legal entity.
-The operation was rebranded as the Burnley & Pendle Transport Company.
+In 1986, as part of the deregulation of bus services and to comply with the Transport Act 1985, the company's assets were transferred to a new legal entity named the Burnley & Pendle Transport Company.
 Deregulation opened Burnley & Pendle's routes to competition from other operators, with Blackburn Transport, Tyrer Tours and Victoria Coaches establishing competing services.
 To stave off the competition, five AEC Routemaster double-deck vehicles were purchased, with each named after a character from the television series EastEnders.

-Deregulation also saw many Greater Manchester Passenger Transport Executive services contracted out.
-Burnley & Pendle successfully tendered a number of routes with operations extending to Blackburn, Bury, Manchester, Preston, Rawtenstall, Rochdale and Skipton.
+Burnley & Pendle also successfully tendered a number of Greater Manchester Passenger Transport Executive-contracted bus services, allowing for operations to extend to Blackburn, Bury, Manchester, Preston, Rawtenstall, Rochdale and Skipton.